RolandHenryLaboratory/Chi-Separation/README.md

 ```
 - Convert NIFTIs to MAT file <br>

-`Convert2mat` reads a NIfTI image, reorients it, and saves it as a `.mat` file using the variable name required by the χ-separation toolbox.
+`Convert2mat` reads a NIfTI image, reorients it, and saves it as a `.mat` file using the variable name required by the chi-separation toolbox.

 ```matlab
 Convert2mat(input_nii, outputpath, image_type)